alban-read/M1-MICRO-FORTH/M1 MicroForth.md

 SELF^

-In a compiled word, points to words dictionary
+In a compiled word, points to the running words dictionary

 TOKENS